1. Load balancing solution architecture

 --puppet-server-ca "true"

-5. On Smart Proxy server, stop the Puppet server:
+5. On Smart Proxy server that is the Puppetserver Certificate Authority, stop the Puppet server:

-6. Generate Puppet certificates for all other Smart Proxy servers that you configure for load balancing, except the first system where you configure Puppet certificates signing:
+6. Generate Puppet certificates for all other Smart Proxy servers that you configure for load balancing, except the system where you first configured Puppet certificate signing:

 # puppetserver ca generate \